reald/uv-k5-firmware-custom/README.md

 This is all based on [egzumer custom firmware](https://github.com/egzumer/uv-k5-firmware-custom)!

-Some features have been added to make it possible to use the radio as an amateur radio direction finding (ARDF) receiver on the 2m band.
+Some features have been added to make it possible to use the radio as an amateur radio direction finding (ARDF) receiver on the 2m and 70cm band.

 Understand this as a *proof of concept*!
 This is experimental software, there is absolutely no warranty!
 Use it at your OWN RISK as a base for own experiments.

-Despite all the limitations this is one of the quickest and cheapest ways to get a usable ARDF receiver for the 2m band!
+Despite all the limitations this is one of the quickest and cheapest ways to get a usable ARDF receiver for the 2m and 70cm band!

 > [!WARNING]